JaroDevelop/Debugging-Linux-Records/steam-runtime-issues/readme.md

 DEBUGGING 101
-Locate wherever your proton version is saved. find user_settings.py or sample_user_settings.py, rename to user_settings.py if needed.
+Locate wherever your proton version is saved. find user_settings.py or sample_user_settings.py.
+Rename to user_settings.py if needed.
 Make sure that inside of the file the # is removed in front of "WINEDEBUG": "+timestamp,+pid,+seh,+unwind,+debugstr,+loaddll,+mscoree", This should give you the proton logs in the home directory.